PromptECO/clarity-sequence/README.md

 As Clarity is strictly typed, the library provides function variations supporting different datatypes.

-Each file in `contracts` implements variations of a function for a specific sequence size, with a numerical suffix reflecting the number of bits in the max sequence length.
+The Clarity files in `contracts` implements variations of a function for a specific sequence size, with a numerical suffix reflecting the number of bits in the max sequence length.
 For example, the contract named `repeat7.clar` provides functions supporting a max sequence length of 127 = `(- (pow 2 7) 1)` represented in signatures with the placeholder `max-len`.